YottaDB/YDBDoc/AdminOpsGuide/dse.rst

    -O[FFSET]=offset
    ]

 b_shift must always be less than or equal to offset.
-This means that DSE SHIFT in the backward direction is restricted to the maximum of OFFSET number of bytes.
+This means that DSE SHIFT in the backward direction is restricted to a maximum of OFFSET number of bytes.
 This ensures that the shift does not cross block boundaries, either intentionally or unintentionally.

 **Qualifiers of SHIFT**